apitapestry/apistry/docs/features.md

-# APIstry Features
+# Features

-This page provides a comprehensive overview of APIstry's capabilities and how to use them.
+This page provides a comprehensive overview of Apistry's capabilities and how to use them.

+- **OpenAPI Contract**: Define your API using OpenAPI 3.0 specifications, and the service automatically creates functional endpoints
+- **Swagger UI Documentation**: Automatically generated interactive API documentation available at `/docs`
+- **Auto-Collection Creation**: Automatically validates and creates MongoDB database and collections based on OpenAPI tags during server startup
+- **MongoDB Integration**: Built-in CRUD operations with advanced query capabilities
+- **Flexible Querying**: Support for operators like `eq`, `neq`, `gt`, `lt`, `gte`, `lte`, `isNull`, and wildcard matching
+- **Bulk Operations**: Support for bulk inserts, updates, and deletes
+- **Response List Handling**: Optional metadata in responses including total count and pagination information
+- **Validation**: Automatic parameter, request/response validation using AJV and JSON Schema
+- **Fastify-Based**: Built on the high-performance Fastify web framework
+  [//]: # (- **AWS Lambda Ready**: Can be deployed as a Lambda function or run locally)

-## Core Features
+## OpenAPI Contract

-### Automatic Endpoint Generation

-APIstry automatically generates REST API endpoints based on your OpenAPI contract:
+Apistry automatically generates REST API endpoints based on your OpenAPI contract:

 - **GET** - Retrieve single resources or collections
 - **POST** - Create new resources